Hardik-S/X25/README.txt

 - As each paragraph appears, the matching card highlights.

 How to use
-1) Open `Web/index.html` in a browser.
+1) Open `X25/index.html` in a browser.
-2) Edit content in `Web/script.js`.
+2) Edit content in `X25/paragraphs.json`.
-   - Letter text lives in `letterSections`.
+   - Letter text lives in `paragraphs.json`.
-   - Moment cards live in `moments`.
+   - Moment cards live in `why.json`.
 3) Customize the look in `Web/styles.css`.

 Background image
-- The rose texture is `Web/media/rose-texture.jpg`.
+- The rose texture is `X25/media/rose-texture.jpg`.
 - Replace it with another file and update the CSS `background-image` URL if desired.

+Why blocks
+- Edit `why.json` to update the right-side content and images.
+- If the JSON does not load when opening `index.html` directly, run a simple local server.

+Paragraphs
+- Edit `paragraphs.json` to update the left-side letter text.

 Fonts
 - Uses Google Fonts: Dancing Script (letter) + Playfair Display (structure).